Motorcycle Ear Plugs

 | Owner Comments (Below)

 Alpine MotoSafe Protection

 WindTamer Motorcyclist Ear

-Perfect Fit Custom Noise Reduction Ear
+Perfect Fit Noise Reduction

 on webBikeWorld, so I thought it might be time for another.

 I had a new batch of non-disposable ear plugs that I've been

 trying out over the last several weeks, and I offered to write

 an article that would take a quick look at some of these new

 and different ear plug styles.

 The importance of ear plugs for motorcycle riding has been

 again here, other than to say that motorcycle riding is a very

 noisy sport and it's absolutely crucial to protect your hearing.

 Once it's lost, it's lost for good.
 So protecting your hearing

 (and your eyesight) is essential.
 More on this on the webBikeWorld

 Helmet Noise page and the